tomascrhonek-source/sha3sum/README.md

 You can enable threading for computing sha3 in parallel, usefull for big files and fast storage.

-The database config is in file ~/.config/sha3sum.yaml in root of the repository.
-You can change it in the code.
+The database config is in file ~/.config/sha3sum.yaml.
+You can change it in the code (config.go).
 Feel free to do.

     database:
         dbname: dbname